iterative/dvc.org/content/docs/command-reference/import.md

 To avoid duplicating large files, `dvc import` does not push imported files to any [remotes](/doc/command-reference/remote) by default.
-This means that when `dvc pull/fetch` is run, DVC retrieves imports from their source.
+This means that when `dvc pull` or `dvc fetch` is run, DVC retrieves imports from their source.
 So if the original source of an import is deleted, then the files are not backed up in your remote, and data may be lost.

 To prevent this, you can use the `--backup` option to request DVC to backup the data imports to remote storage.
-This also means that `dvc pull/fetch` no longer needs to access import sources, so these imports can be restored from remote storage like typical data tracked with `dvc add`.
+This also means that `dvc pull` or `dvc fetch` no longer need to access import sources, so these imports can be restored from remote storage like typical data tracked with `dvc add`.

 Imports using _backup mode_ have a flag in their `.dvc` file `outs` section:
 `backup: true`.
 To revert to normal import behaviour, remove this flag or set it